Logo Futurismo

 David Rodrigues

-Praia do Fogo (Fire Beach) is a small black-sand beach protected by a beautiful bay of green cliffs contrasting with the blue ocean.
-It is also known as Praia da Ribeira Quente, named after the village it is located in.
-This welcoming and idyllic beach has a particularity that makes it unique and attracts many locals and travelers from all over the world: it has underwater hydrothermal springs that warm up the oceanic water.
-Let’s see more about this naturally beautiful beach and why you should go there on your trip to São Miguel island in the Azores.
+Praia do Fogo is a small black-sand beach protected by a beautiful bay of green cliffs contrasting with the blue ocean.
+It is also known as Praia da Ribeira Quente, named after the village in which it is located.
+This welcoming and idyllic beach has a unique characteristic that attracts many locals and travelers from around the world: it features underwater hydrothermal springs that warm the oceanic water.
+Let’s see more about this naturally beautiful beach and why you should go there on your trip to São Miguel Island in the Azores.

 Contents hide